theboyarintsev/CTMACD-AO-tradingview/README.md

 Oscillator for Tradingview based on CTMACD and AO.
 This oscillator is designed to identify potential local growth or decline in prices as part of a trend movement.

-It shows itself best in stocks, that they move with regular cooldowns, so on the MACD oscillator they are closer to a sinusoid than others.
+It shows itself best in stocks, that they move with regular cooldowns, so on the CTMACD oscillator they are closer to a sinusoid than others.
 For example SBER is quite suitable for this role.
 On "Apple", the oscillator is not very efficient.

 > **Warning: the oscillator is provided for educational purposes.
 Relying on an oscillator alone is very dangerous and unwise.
 All the actions you perform on your own risk.**